CrossmodalGroup/CMCAN/README.md

 # CMCAN

-Implementation of our AAAI2022 paper, Show Your Faith:Cross-Modal Confidence-Aware Network for Image-Text Matching.
+Implementation of our AAAI2022 paper, Show Your Faith: Cross-Modal Confidence-Aware Network for Image-Text Matching.